Gordon's Garden Tomb

 1. The property of the Garden Tomb was purchased in 1894 by The Garden Tomb Association.

-2. It is a Charitable Trust based in the United Kingdom and is made up of people from many different denominations and national backgrounds.
+2. It is a Charitable Trust based in the United Kingdom and comprises people from many different denominations and national backgrounds.

 3. Their passion is to help people understand all Christ did for them on the Cross.

-4. The site is maintained by volunteers that come from around the globe and join a team of local Palestinians and Israelis.
+4. The site is maintained by volunteers who come from around the globe and join a team of local Palestinians and Israelis.

 Places of Interest

 1. Garden Tomb.
-A cave-like tomb that can be entered.
+This is a cave-like tomb that can be entered.
 It has a channel at the entrance where a stone could be rolled to cover and uncover the tomb.

-2. A rock face cliff that has the form of a skull which is believed to be Golgotha.
+2. A rock-face cliff with the form of a skull, which is believed to be Golgotha.

 3. Damascus Gate